 Although many real estate companies had experience with agents working remotely before COVID-19, the pandemic has introduced a world in which previously optional tools, such as Zoom, are now a requirement for doing business, he says.

 “Real estate teams and companies are behind this curve and need to dedicate their time and energy toward catching up so they can stay relevant,” Callan says.

-At the beginning of March, David McCarthy, broker-owner of Keller Williams Realty Boston-Metro and director-at-large of the Massachusetts Association of REALTORS®, experienced a lot less activity in the office.
+At the beginning of March 2020, David McCarthy, broker-owner of Keller Williams Realty Boston-Metro and director at large of the Massachusetts Association of REALTORS®, experienced a lot less activity in the office.
 While real estate was always deemed “essential,” McCarthy did close his offices for several weeks.
 “Urban locations were very quiet and suburban locations, while still showing some activity, were noticeably less active than before,” McCarthy says.

-However, because home buyers started coming out to purchase in droves in early April, agents have wanted and needed access to the office to serve these clients, McCarthy says.
+However, because home buyers started coming out to purchase in droves in early April 2020, agents wanted and needed access to the office to serve these clients, McCarthy says.
 He has taken the necessary workplace precautions to assure the safety of agents and staff, including spreading out office furniture to follow social distancing guidelines, removing some chairs, and requiring masks.

 Similarly, some agents with Papadopoulos’s company have also elected to return to the office setting, while others continue to work from home.

 “More and more, they are telling me how less effective they are at home with all the ‘at home’ distractions, so they see the value of being able to dress up, come to the office, and put in a good day’s worth of work,” he says.